How To Count Number Of Entries In Google Sheets

 • Press Enter.

 The formula will return the number of cells in the specified range that contain numbers.
-(See Also: How To Do Division In Google Sheets)
+(See Also: How To Have Google Sheets Count Cells With Text)

 Counting Text Entries with COUNTIF